NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 The source is the URL, somewhere on the internet, where the actual image file can be found.
 Images in the Wiki are all links to a URL and are not loaded from local (to the server) storage.
 Alt is the alt text for the image, align is a single character that defines left or right alignment, case is ignored and valid values are taken from 'lLgG' for left and 'rRdD' for right.
 The Wiki author is French and allows French 'Droit' and 'Gauche' as well as English.

+    **NOTE**: It appears that some images in the Wiki are aligned with 'i' or 'I'.
+These are not documented.

 The long_description is either some text the describes the image, or the URL of a text file, somewhere on the internet, where the descriptive text is to be found.
 Width and height define how the image will be displayed on the Wiki page, when viewed in a browser, and ??? is an undocumented field that appears to accept the text "POPUP" and opens the image, if clicked, in a separate window.
 This field is unused in ``rwapWiki``.

-The translation variable used to convert the above into the output format is named ``CONV_IMAGE_LINK`` and the following substitution variables are permitted:
+The translation variables used to convert the above into the output format are:

+-   ``CONV_IMAGE_LINK``
+-   ``CONV_IMAGE_LINK_LEFT``
+-   ``CONV_IMAGE_LINK_RIGHT``
+-   ``CONV_IMAGE_LINK_CENTRE``

+The latter three are required for some Wiki systems that use different ways to align images left, right or centred.
+If your desired output already caters for alignment, HTML for example, then any of the latter three which are left blank, will ignore that variable, and use the first one, ``CONV_IMAGE_LINK`` instead.

+The following substitution variables are permitted:

 -   %SRC% which is the url where the actual image file is found.
 -   %ALT_TEXT% which is the alt text for the image, if present.